 Best moments to visit the area are very early in the morning or late afternoon.

 Kalametiya Bird Sanctuary is at about 25km (around 45min by tuk tuk) east from our bungalows.
 We can arrange a tuk tuk to visit this area.
-The tuk tuk is 2'500rs (2 people) for around 3.5 hours (5/5.30am to 9am or 3.30/4pm to 7/7.30pm), entry free.
+The tuk tuk is 2'500rs (1 to 3 people) for around 3.5 hours (5/5.30am to 9am or 3.30/4pm to 7/7.30pm), entry free.
 You can combine this visit with the turtles watch at Rekawa (3'500rs for the tuk tuk to visit Kalametiya and turtles and 1'000rs per person for the turtles if you see a turtle) or/and with Ussangoda red land.
 The tuk tuk is 3’500rs to visit Ussangoda and Kalametiya or 4’500rs to visit Ussangoda, Kalametiya and the turtles at Rekawa.
 If you like to visit Ussangoda and Kalametiya, you need to leave Patini at around 1pm.
 You will be back at about 7pm.
 If you add the turtles at Rekawa (1’000rs per person if you see a turtle), you will be back at about midnight.
 You will be able to eat at Rekawa, in a hotel or in local shops.

 Ussangoda is a place of natural beauty and a designated archaeological site.
-It is also a nature reserve and is located in the southern turtle breeding zones.
+It is also a National Park and is located in the southern turtle breeding zones.
 Ussangoda is a patch of high ground by the sea and spreads over a significant area.
 But unlike the reset of the land surrounding, it is only covered with grasses and a few smalls pockets of pigmy forests.
 The summit of Ussangoda area pans like a plateau for a significant length.

 Ussangoda is note for unusual placement by soil structure, flora, location.
 There are many folk stories related to this site which include different takes about the land.
 General belief is that it is a part of a meteor or a proximity to a meteor hit ground zero.
 The main rationale for this belief is the soils brick-like hard quality with a reddish colour which is unique to this patch of land.
 Some rocks and soil layers contain what some speculate to be remnants of an extreme heat (caused by an event such as a meteor hit).
 It is also suspected that the soil has a high concentration of minerals/metals giving its unique colour.
 In several places, especially by the sea facing areas rocks and soil can be observed clearly having multiple layers usually with distinct colourization.
 The rock debris has high iron concentration.
 Magnets attract them.